 Episode 243: Q&A: How often do you set a fast money target? tashcorbin.com/243

-Before I talk about the strategies that I use when income has started to dry up, or I’ve started to see a dip in my income, I want to tell you that I know when my income has started to drop very quickly.
+Before I talk about the strategies that I use when income has started to dry up or I’ve started to see a dip in my income, I want to tell you that I know when my income has started to drop very quickly.

-I want to share with you a little bit of an insight into what’s happening behind the scenes for me in my business, and that is that I have had some increases in my business expenses and a bit of a decrease in my income over the last few months.
+I want to share with you a little bit of an insight into what’s happening behind the scenes for me in my business.
+It is for these reasons that I’ve had some increases in my business expenses and a bit of a decrease in my income over the last few months:

-- We moved to Bali.
+- We moved to Bali

-- I’ve taken on an online business manager to take a more senior role in my business.
+- I’ve taken on an online business manager to take a more senior role in my business

-- I’ve made some big commitments in terms of overhauling my website, my social media, and also my Facebook ads recently.
+- I’ve made some big commitments in terms of overhauling my website, my social media, and also my Facebook ads recently

 No, Tash, no.

-I know when I’m facilitating a retreat it is a full-time commitment for me, and therefore I missed one of my critical launches this year of one of my programs.
+I know when I’m facilitating a retreat, it is a full-time commitment for me, and therefore I missed one of my critical launches this year of one of my programs.

-So, what am I actually doing about it?
+What am I actually doing about it?
 How have I started to lift the income in my business?

-1. I always ask when I see a dip in income: “Is this actually part of the plan?”
+I always ask this when I see a dip in income.

-That’s something I get clear first and foremost, is it part of the plan?
-Something we do in the 100 Days of Colour program – which I absolutely love and adore – is we do our money stats.
-We look at what your expected income is for the next weeks, and you stack it all out so you can see what’s expected income, what’s reasonable to expect income, and what’s unexpected income.
 What are the gaps that we need to fill with unexpected income, or what changes do we need to make to your strategy so that you actually do have some income coming in?
-This leads to part 2.
+This leads to part two…

 2. Do you actually need to address part of your business strategy here?